Clinical UM Guideline

 In general, positive IA [immunoassay] results need only be subjected to definitive testing when the results conflict with patients' account of their drug use or when drug specificity is needed in class-specific assays (i.e. amphetamines, benzodiazepines, opiates).
 In a pain practice it is sometimes, but not always, important to identify the specific drug, not just the class of the drug.

-Overall, they do not provide a supporting rationale for across the board quantitative testing in any setting.
+Overall, they do not provide a supporting rationale for across the board definitive testing in any setting.

 OPIOID RISK TOOL (ORT) (Webster, 2005)